 Lead IDinsight's team of economists, with a passion for conducting high-quality research that matters.

-Dan Stein is Chief Economist at IDinsight, based in the US.
+Dan Stein is the Chief Economist at IDinsight and a Partner, based in the US.

 As Chief Economist, Dan is responsible for setting and maintaining technical standards throughout the organization, developing exciting new projects and partnerships, and helping manage our team of technical experts.
 Dan likes digging deep into the details of projects, and therefore is the primary Economist on a number of specific IDinsight engagements.
 He is especially passionate about agricultural technology adoption, rural development, nutrition, and climate change mitigation.